clearpath-docs/warthog-sphinx-tutorials/doc/WarthogStartup.rst

 Launch Files
 ------------

-The second major modification point is the |rosd_path| directory.
+The second major modification point is the ``/etc/ros/melodic/ros.d`` directory.
 This location contains the launch files associated with the ``ros`` background job.
 If you add launch files here, they will be launched with Warthog's startup.

-However, it's important to note that in the default configuration, any launch files you add may only reference ROS software installed in |ros_path|.
+However, it's important to note that in the default configuration, any launch files you add may only reference ROS software installed in ``/opt/ros/melodic``.
 If you want to launch something from workspace in the home directory, you must change ``/etc/ros/setup.bash`` to source that workspace's setup file rather than the one from ``opt``.